 In addition to their size, the environmental requirements of Oustalet’s Chameleons can be challenging to overcome.
 They require large enclosures and a significant amount of humidity in the air.

-This particular chameleon species prefers it when the relative humidity is at least 70 percent.
+This chameleon species prefers it when the relative humidity is at least 70 percent.
 They are native to the wet forests of Madagascar, so it is not surprising that they have this preference.

-A significant number of keepers give their chameleons a weekly bath of one-hour duration consisting of warm water.
+Many keepers give their chameleons a weekly bath of one-hour duration consisting of warm water.

 6. Carpet Chameleon